LJacobDev/contact-reminder/dev_notes.md

     ... so solve how to add the github actions workflows and make sure they're running correctly

+    ... it was because the folder was accidentally created inside dist

     ... make sure that this can use GH Actions to deploy this to Github Pages

 quickly put together an 'interaction' view which I can use to help me work out which fields I want it to have